 Sprouting seeds at home is very simple and is no harder than starting seeds indoors for your vegetable garden.
 The only real difference is that the seeds sprouted for use as "sprouts" won't be sown into the soil and are not allowed to grow past their "infant" stage.
 In other words, you only grow them until they fully develop their first two leaves.

-These varieties all generally sprout very quickly within a day or two, unlike most vegetable seeds which take a week to two weeks to germinate.
+Seed varieties sold for sprouting all generally sprout very quickly (within a day or two,) unlike most vegetable seeds which take up to two weeks to germinate.
 In this guide to growing sprouts, I'll be using Alfalfa seeds.

 - Return the seeds to the glass jar and using some cheesecloth and a rubber band or string cover the top of the jar.
 Set the jar with moist seeds in a dark back corner of your kitchen counter, and forget about them for a day.